-From the 2nd November you can also track your handicap through the England Golf WHS Platform.
+You can also track your handicap through the England Golf WHS Platform.

 Adjustments to your Handicap Index

-We will no longer have a “ratcheting system” of handicap adjustment.
-Currently, a good score results in a much bigger handicap adjustment than having a poor score.
+We no longer have a “ratcheting system” of handicap adjustment.
+Previously, a good score results in a much bigger handicap adjustment than having a poor score.
 A spell of poor form is rewarded by multiple 0.1 increases in handicap.
 Under the WHS your Handicap Index is likely to vary a lot more over the short term, the advantage being that it will better reflect your current form.

 The upward movement of your Handicap Index within a defined period of time is however CAPPED, to limit the rate of increase during a period of particularly poor form.

 For handicap purposes, a big score at any hole will still be reduced to a net double bogey.